 Review proposal content.
 Make sure your title and abstract clearly and accurately describe your session content.
 DCDT participants rely on this information to understand and select which sessions they will attend.

 Clearly define the learning objectives and goals for the session that indicate or describe the practical knowledge or strategies participants will learn or gain.

 Provide an accurate overall session description that highlights innovative ideas or strategies, encourages audience interaction, and is noncommercial in nature.

-Ensure the proposed content can be fully and clearly presented in the allotted session time.
+Ensure the proposed content is able to be fully and clearly presented in the allotted session time.

 Tips to Make Your Proposal Stand Out

 Highlight how the content will be presented in an engaging, interesting, and/or interactive manner.

 Consider the challenges or successes you have experienced in your work and/or in implementing your material.
 Explain how these lessons can be applied more broadly to the work of others to improve the transition outcomes of youth.

 Help us understand what you know!
 Use examples, share research, or highlight a case study, illustration, or story.
 Show how each presenter demonstrates their experience and contributions.

 Be clear and captivating.
 Proofread your submission so that it is free from grammatical or spelling errors.